Ipstenu/dreamobjects/readme.txt

 = 3.5.1 =

-November 12, 2014 by Ipstenu
+December 2, 2014 by Ipstenu

-* Changed SDK to newest version: 2.7.4 (<a href="https://github.com/aws/aws-sdk-php/releases/tag/2.7.4">official release notes</a>)
+* Changed SDK to newest version: 2.7.7

 = 3.5 =